DataDog/integrations-core/docs/dev/legacy.md

 3. `before_script` - This task first ensures that the MySQL server is running, then connects to the server to perform some setup tasks.
 We highly recommend that you keep setup tasks in your `test_integration.py` file when possible, but we recognize that sometimes setup and configurations need to be performed prior to the python test script.
 4. `cleanup` - After the tests are complete, the Docker test environment is stopped and removed.

-### Installing your integration locally
+### Installing your Integration locally

-When your integration is merged into the `integrations-extras` repository, we generate packages so that others can easily install your integration (see the [Installing Core & Extra Integrations guide][11].
-However, you may want to install your integration locally before it's merged.
+When your Integration is merged into the `integrations-extras` repository, we generate packages so that others can easily install your Integration (see the [Installing Core & Extra Integrations guide][11].
+However, you may want to install your Integration locally before it's merged.

 To run locally, first copy your `check.py` file into the Datadog Agent's `checks.d` directory and rename it to `my_integration.py` (using the actual name of your integration).